Roar (TV network): Programming

-Sinclair is also negotiating agreements with other web content producers, distributors and application developers to provide programming for the network.
-Another possible content avenue for TBD may come via resources from the news-producing stations among Sinclair's stable of 172 owned-or-operated television stations and their websites, which would bring the various local lifestyle and various features that they produce to a national audience through TBD, as well as through its digital news service Circa News.
+Sinclair also negotiated agreements with other web content producers, distributors and application developers to provide programming for the network.
+Another possible content avenue for TBD may come via resources from the news-producing stations among Sinclair's stable of its owned-or-operated television stations and their websites, which would bring the various local lifestyle and various features that they produce to a national audience through TBD, as well as through its digital news service Circa News.

-The network currently holds exclusive responsibility for advertising sales, setting aside three to six minutes per hour of advertising inventory within its program breaks; advertising on TBD at present consists mainly of public service announcements and some direct response advertising (the remaining time is usually filled by Whistle Sports-produced interstitials), though the network encourages prospective national sponsors to develop experimental advertisements tailored to appeal toward the network's key demographic.
-Sinclair plans to review allowing TBD's affiliates to be able to lease time for inserting station promotions and commercials for local businesses in the future.
+The network currently holds exclusive responsibility for advertising sales, pervading three to six minutes per hour of advertising inventory within its program breaks; advertising on Roar at present consists mainly of public service announcements and some direct response advertising (the remaining time is usually filled by Whistle Sports-produced interstitials), though the network encourages prospective national sponsors to develop experimental advertisements tailored to appeal toward the network's key demographic.
+Sinclair plans to review allowing Roar's affiliates to be able to lease time for inserting station promotions and commercials for local businesses in the future.

 On May 7, 2018, TBD began carrying KidsClick, a multiplatform children's programming endeavor launched the previous year featuring long-form and short-form animated content from various production studios.
 The move resulted in TBD transitioning into being the block's national subchannel carrier, which had been asserted by Tribune Media-owned This TV since the three-hour morning cartoon block debuted in July 2017.
-(TBD became the exclusive network carrier of KidsClick on July 1, 2018, as a result of This TV discontinuing carriage of the block, one month before the collapse of the proposed merger between Tribune and Sinclair.)
+(TBD became the exclusive network carrier of KidsClick on July 1, 2018, as a result of This TV discontinuing carriage of the block, one month before the cancelation of the proposed merger between Tribune and Sinclair.)
 The block was discontinued less than ten months later on March 31, 2019.